jinghzhu/JavaKnowledgeBase/Fundamental/fundanmental.md

 ### static
-方便在未创建对象情况下调用方法／变量：
-* 变量: static keyword can be used with class level variables to make it global i.e. all the objects will share the same variable.
+* 变量: static keyword can be used with class level variables to make it global i.e. all the objects will share the same variable. **A static variable is a class variable and doesn’t belong to Object/instance of the class.**

-* 方法: static修饰的方法只能访问类的static变量和static方法，但反过来是可以的，而且可以在没创建任何对象的前提下，仅通过类本身来调用static方法。static方法就是没有this的方法。即使没有声明为static，类的构造器也是静态方法。
+* 方法: **Same as static variables, static methods belong to class and not to class instances.
+A static method can access only static variables of class and invoke only static methods of the class.** static方法就是没有this的方法。即使没有声明为static，类的构造器也是静态方法。

 * Block: is the group of statements that gets executed when the class is loaded into memory by Java ClassLoader.
 It is used to initialize static variables of the class.

+* Class: We can use static keyword with nested classes. static keyword can’t be used with top-level classes.
+Static nested class is same as any other top-level class and is nested for only packaging convenience.

 <br>